Skip to main content

 How scoring works

-23 dimensions grouped into two categories: Keyword-based (13) — Scans the prompt for patterns like “prove”, “write function”, “what is”, etc. Structural (10) — Analyzes token count, nesting depth, code-to-prose ratio, tool count, conversation depth, etc. Each dimension has a weight.
+23 dimensions grouped into three categories: Keyword-based (14) — Scans the prompt for patterns like “prove”, “write function”, “what is”, etc. Structural (5) — Analyzes token count, nesting depth, code-to-prose ratio, conditional logic, and constraint density.
+Contextual (4) — Considers expected output length, repetition requests, tool count, and conversation depth.
+Each dimension has a weight.
 The weighted sum maps to a tier via threshold boundaries.
 A confidence score (0–1) indicates how clearly the request fits its tier.

 Session momentum

 Manifest remembers the last 5 tier assignments (30-minute TTL).
-Short follow-up messages (“yes”, “do it”) inherit momentum from the conversation, preventing unnecessary tier drops.
+Short follow-up messages (“yes”, “do it”) inherit momentum from the conversation, so they don’t drop to a cheaper tier unnecessarily.

 Tier overrides